Cyber Security: Everything You Need to Know in Preparing For An Attack

 A recent study has revealed that UK firms are “severely unprepared” for Cyber Attacks – with potential invasions wreaking havoc for IT departments across the nation.

-Nearly half of all businesses (46%) reported a cyber breach or attack in the past 12 months*.
+Nearly half of all businesses (46%) reported a cyber breach or attack in the past 12 months, according to a recent study.

 - 54% of IT teams don’t have the tools and resources they need.